 Cork is renowned for its local artisan produce and Bantry hosts a food and wares market on the main square every Friday.
 Some of the producers we use at Bantry House in the B&B and Tearoom also welcome guests to their farms and properties.
 Jeffa Gill of Durrus Cheese produces a local semi hard sheeps cheese, The Ferguson’s of Gubbeen Farm make cheese, smoke meats and grow salads.
 Frank Hederman supplies our smoked salmon from his property in East Cork.
 The Real Olive Company supplies us with olives and antipasti for our cheese boards and now supplies buffalo mozzerella made right here in Toonsbridge, Co.Cork (yes buffalo in Cork).
 Find out more information on the Slow Food movement in West Cork here

 Over the years we have used conservationists at the house and are happy to recommend The Leather Conservation Centre May Berkouwer Textile Conservation and Fine Art Restoration which is Brigitte Shelswell-White’s picture restoration consultancy.

-We hold many events at Bantry House and the chamber music. masters of tradition festivals and concert series are run by West Cork Music.
+We hold many events at Bantry House and the Chamber Music and Masters of Tradition festivals are run by West Cork Music.